fvoges/puppetlabs-tomcat/README.md

 For an extensive list of supported operating systems, see [metadata.json](https://github.com/puppetlabs/puppetlabs-tomcat/blob/master/metadata.json)

 The `tomcat::config::server*` defined types require Augeas version 1.0.0 or newer.

+Windows should be considered experimental and it's not a supported OS at this point.
+Pull requests are welcome.

 ### Multiple Instances